graphopedia-xyz/graphopedia/bubble-chart/index.md

 A known problem of bubble charts, as well as all types of information graphics that use circles, is that circle sizes are difficult to compare.
 For this reason, bubble charts are not used for comparing precise values but to show a general trend in the data and the outliers. [^4]

 Another disadvantage of bubble charts is their lack of means of representing negative values or zero.
 Like scatter plots, they can become cluttered.
-Over-plotting is another issue with bubble charts that comes up when a lor of values are concentrated in one area of the chart or when there are simple too many data points.
+Over-plotting is another issue with bubble charts that comes up when a lot of values are concentrated in one area of the chart or when there are too many data points.
 Making the circles partially transparent can solve this problem for overlap of two to three circles.

 You can use a bubble chart if you have at least 3 variables, also called *data series*.

-For example, we can show the connection between life expectancy with the state of the economy in their country and the population size.
-The steps of making a bubble chart for this data would look like this:

-1. On the X axis, we plot the Gross Domestic Product (GDP), from lowest to highest.
-2. On the Y axis, we plot the life expectancy, from 1 to 100.
-(We plot life expectancy on the Y axis because there is less of a range in numbers.
-Life expectancy cannot have a wide range.
-But GDP can vary a lot by country.)
-3. We use population size data to create circles with the area that represents those numbers.
-4. (Optional) If we want to add one more variable, for example, to divide countries by continent, then we can use color to group the circles by continent.
-5. (Optional) If we can animate the bubble chart or make it interactive, we could add a fifth variable, for example time.
-Each frame could show a one-year snapshot in the animation.

-The bubble chart was used by Swedish statistician Hans Rosling who showed macro trends in world population in his widely popular videos.
+The bubble chart was famously used by Swedish statistician Hans Rosling who showed macro trends in world population in his widely popular videos.
 In [this video called "Don't Panic"](https://youtu.be/FACK2knC08E?t=452) Rosling shows how life expectancy impacts the number of children a woman has and how both are connected to population size.
 Countries are grouped and colored  by continent.
 His bubble chart is animated which allows him to show a fifth variable which is time.

 The use of circle area makes creating bubble charts by hand difficult.
 For example, if you want to compare two bubble where the first one show 1 and the other shows 2, you cannot do that by making circles with radius one and two.
 So, when making a bubble chart it is best to use a tool, such as MS Excel, MS PowerPoint, or Apple Numbers, that will apply the circle area formula for circle area for you.

-Bubble charts can be created using templates in MS PowerPoint, MS Excel, Apple Keynote and Apple Numbers.
-These common programs already have pre-built tools that create bubble charts.
-An interactive bubble chart can be created on Gapminder, which is free desktop software used by Hans Rosling.

 ## Variations